gramineproject/gramine/Documentation/devel/onboarding.rst

    calls, try to implement all of them (but PRs with only partial support may be also fine).

-   - Implement the main emulation function ``shim_do_some_syscall()``.
+   - Implement the main emulation function ``libos_syscall_some_syscall()``.
 If the system call belongs to some family of already-implemented system calls, add this function to the already-existing Gramine C file.
 Otherwise, create a new C file under ``libos/src/sys/``.

    - Implement the required sub-systems or components in general code of Gramine.
 For example, if you need to add new fields to the thread object,